jeremy4971/sumb_public/README.md

 ## Basic use

 Just install the .pkg, no configuration needed.
-Once an update blueprint is deployed from your MDM, the menu bar icon will display the time remaining.
+Once a scheduled DDM update is deployed from your MDM, the menu bar icon will display the time remaining.

 > Requires macOS 15.0 or later.